Awareness Ribbon for Rheumatoid Arthritis, Finally

-When patients were surveyed here on the blog a couple of years ago, gold / yellow was a common suggestion for an awareness color.
+When PRD were surveyed here on the blog a couple of years ago, gold / yellow was a common suggestion for an awareness color.
 It’s understandable that people want something hopeful and bright such as gold, which has always been the color of triumph and optimism.
 Think of a gold star in school or a gold medal in the Olympics.
 Gold reminds us that a cure is on the horizon.

 - 1st Rheumatoid Disease Awareness Day – Groundhog Day 2013